 - You first have to try and work out the dispute with the merchant.

-- The purchase was more than $50 and it was made in your home state or within 100 miles of your home.
+- The purchase must have been more than $50 and made in your home state or within 100 miles of your home.

 - Phone, online and mail purchases can still be covered, but it’ll depend on your state or other applicable laws.

 Beyond that basic coverage is where you’ll see individual card benefits kick in.

 This benefit covers damaged, lost or stolen items purchased on the specific card (with several limitations) and will replace, repair or reimburse you for the lost or damaged item.
 The claim period typically is 90 days after the purchase, but that can vary from card to card.
 Coverage may be capped at anywhere from $500 to $50,000, along with an annual cap.

 You’ll need receipts and usually a police report for a stolen item, a repair estimate or picture of a damaged item and you’ll likely have to hang on to anything damaged.
 Coverage is secondary to homeowners or auto insurance, and some policies exclude items stolen from vehicles.

 |Card||Annual fee||Purchase protection|

 |Chase Sapphire Reserve®||$550||$10,000 per claim and $50,000 per account|